 - Pat jewelry dry with a lint-free cloth.

 - Remove tarnish with a silver polishing cloth.

 Read this: Be extra careful cleaning this fine jewelry.

-Next, find a spot in your home with a consistent temperature.
+In the same vein, the best jewelry storage spot in your home will also be a place with an overall consistent temperature.
 For example, don’t put your jewelry rack right above a heat vent.
-The more consistent the temperature, the better.
-Consider keeping jewelry boxes inside an interior closet that is consistently dark and cool.
-You could also hang a jewelry rack on the inside of a closet door.
+The fewer fluctuations in temperature, the better.
+Consider keeping jewelry boxes inside a consistently dark and cool interior closet.
+You could also hang a jewelry rack inside a closet door.

-- Keep pearls inside a wooden box that has a felt lining.
+How to Store Pearls: Keep pearls inside a wooden box with a felt lining.
 Never store pearls inside a plastic bag or box because plastic can interact with the pearls and cause them to deteriorate.

 Costume jewelry is generally safe to keep out in the open, so you can store these pieces on a jewelry display stand.
-Some experts recommend keeping this jewelry in plain sight, so you don’t forget what you have, and you’re more inclined to wear it all.
-It’s unlikely you’ll want to dig through a jewelry box in the morning when you’re getting ready for work.
+Keeping costume jewelry in plain sight can be helpful so you don’t forget what you have, and you’re more inclined to wear it on a daily basis.
+After all, It’s unlikely you’ll want to dig through a jewelry box in the morning when you’re getting ready for work.

-However, if you want to store costume jewelry for a more extended period, apply the same rules as you would fine jewelry.
-If possible, keep this jewelry from touching inside the jewelry box and make sure to maintain low humidity and consistent temperature.
+If you want to store costume jewelry for a more extended period of time, apply the same rules you would with fine jewelry.
+Keep this jewelry from touching inside the jewelry box, and maintain low humidity and consistent temperature.

 Costume jewelry storage ideas: